prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 #### Keeping the status up-to-date

-##### How to remove a binding when the workload is deleted ?
+##### Removing a binding when the workload is deleted

 When a workload resource is created, we add a finalizer to it to ensure proper cleanup before deletion.
 If a user later requests deletion of the resource, Kubernetes does not immediately remove it; instead, it sets a deletionTimestamp on the resource.
-This triggers an update event, which the controller receives and processes.
-The controller checks if the deletionTimestamp is set to determine if the resource is in the process of being deleted.
-If so, the controller proceeds to clean up associated references from relevant configuration resources (e.g., ServiceMonitors, PrometheusRules).
+This triggers an update event, which the workload controller receives and processes.
+When the deletionTimestamp is set, the controller proceeds to clean up the configuration resources (e.g., ServiceMonitors, PrometheusRules) with bindings to the workload.
 Once the cleanup is complete, the controller removes the finalizer from the workload resource, allowing Kubernetes to complete the deletion process.

 ##### Removing invalid bindings from configuration resources status

 A configuration resource may contain a reference to a workload resource in its bindings which is not relevant anymore.
-This can occur under certain conditions.
-For example, at some point in time, a workload resource A selects a configuration resource X in namespace Y:
+This can occur for instance when:
+*  A workload resource A selects a configuration resource X in namespace Y.
 * The operator updates the status of resource X to reference workload A.
-* Later, changes may happen that break this association:
+* At a later time, changes may happen that break this association:
   * The labels of X and/or its namespace Y are modified.
   * The label selectors and/or namespace selectors of workload A are updated.

-These changes can result in workload A no longer selecting configuration resource X and the configuration resource's status needs to be updated to reflect this.
+These changes can result in the workload A no longer selecting the configuration resource X which requires the operator to update the configuration resource's status.

-A separate Go routine can be used to remove invalid bindings, offloading this responsibility from the main workload controller threads.
+A separate Go routine can be used to remove invalid bindings, offloading this responsibility from the main workload controller's reconciliation loop.
 This background routine can periodically:
 * Query all workload resources.
 * List all configuration resources.
 * For each configuration resource, check if its bindings are still valid.
 * Remove any bindings that no longer have an active association with a workload resource.

 This approach ensures that the cleanup process does not interfere with the primary reconciliation loop and improves controller efficiency.

 ## Alternatives